cnoe-io/stacks/kyverno-integration/README.md

 ## Components

-The Stack installs `Kyverno` and `Kyverno Pod Security Policies - Restricted` implementation.
+The Stack installs `Kyverno` and optionally `Kyverno Pod Security Policies - Restricted` implementation.
 By default users should use:
-  - `kyverno-pss-policies-audit.yaml` - for testing and understanding of the impact
+  - `module/audit` - for testing and understanding of the impact
-  - `kyverno-pss-policies-enforce.yaml` - once the proper state of platform is understood and all necessary workload exceptions or violations have been accounted for.
+  - `module/enforce` - once the proper state of platform is understood and all necessary workload exceptions or violations have been accounted for.
     - If you chose to enable `Enforce` mode.
 Exceptions for the following `ref-implementation` components are included, to ensure proper operability:
       - [ArgoCD](modules/enforce/exceptions/argocd.yaml)
       - [Crossplane](modules/enforce/exceptions/crossplane.yaml)